Become a Surgical Technologist

 Outlook for Surgical Technology Careers

 Growth in all kinds of healthcare careers is increasing rapidly, and that includes surgical technology.
-The growth over the next few years is expected to be 12 percent, opening up thousands of new positions.
-This is much faster than average job growth across all industries.
+According to the U.S. Bureau of Labor Statistics, the growth over the ten years to 2030 is expected to be 9 percent, opening up thousands of new positions.
+Of course, conditions in your area may vary.

-Pay is also good for surgical techs, with the average hourly rate at $21.71 and the average annual salary at $45,160.
+Pay is also good for surgical techs, with the average hourly rate at $23.90, as of May 2020, and the average annual salary at $49,710.
 There is room for more experienced techs to earn more.
-The top 10 percent of earners in the field earn more than $64,000.
+The top 10 percent of earners in the field earn more than $73,110.
 (US Bureau of Labor Statistics)

 Working in surgical technology has a lot of benefits.
 Not only is this a growing career with a lot of opportunities and great pay, but it is also a rewarding, meaningful career that actually helps people every day.
 To become a surgical tech, you only need two years or less of training, so it’s an easy field to enter if you are willing to put in the time.